phazelift/build-source/README.md

 Get rid of all the pipe's, gulp.src's, gulp.dest's etc.. make it more readable and coherent.

+*I am still testing, looking for bugs.
+Please let me know if you found one.*
 <br/>
 ___
+**A basic example in Coffeescript**

-Given the following extremely basic directory structure to keep it short:
+Given this extremely basic directory structure to keep it short:

 ```javascript
 source/